To The Top

 Oral English Language Assessment

 ITAP offers oral English language assessment at no cost to the student.
-Beginning in fall 2024, ITAP will be administering a new interview-based assessment called the English Proficiency Interview (EPI).
-This interview, similar to a job interview, will involve answering questions about personal and academic experiences.
+Beginning in fall 2024, ITAP began administering a new interview-based assessment called the English Proficiency Interview (EPI).
+This interview, similar to a job interview, involves answering questions about personal and academic experiences.
 It is designed to assess students’ oral English skills for the classroom, so students should be prepared to demonstrate common teaching tasks such as summarizing, explaining, advising, etc.

 Note: Departments should schedule assessments as soon as possible so appointment decisions can be made in a timely fashion.
 These assessments can be completed prior to enrollment but after a student has been formally admitted or postdoctoral scholar start date (e.g., during a campus visit, summer).